Delron Buckley: International career

 Buckley made his international debut for the South Africa national team in a friendly against Zambia on 20 May 1998.
 He played 73 games and scored 10 goals for South Africa.
 Buckley represented his country at the 1998 FIFA World Cup, 2002 FIFA World Cup and the 2004 African Nations Cup.

+Managerial career

+In 2020, he was appointed head coach of Maritzburg United.

+After one season, he became assistant coach of KwaZulu Football Team.
+Due to an altercation with a match official, he was suspended from University Football for five years in January 2024.